Beetrootmonkey/Test-1.12.2/README.md

   - If bait is used, may kill rabbits or chickens that come near
 - Fish Trap
   - If bait is used, generates fishs and may kill Squids that come near
+- Spear (Weapon that can be used in melee combat, and that can be thrown)

 ## Simple Deco